coffeetron832/mascii/README.md

 > **Current Release:** v1.1.0 *"Kingston"* 🇯🇲

-**MASCII** isn’t just a music player, it’s a philosophy.
+**mascii** isn’t just a music player, it’s a philosophy.
 It transforms your terminal into a sleek, high-performance audio station that respects your workflow.
-Whether you're coding, writing, or just vibing, MASCII brings your library and the world of online streaming directly to your fingertips without the bloat.
+Whether you're coding, writing, or just vibing, mascii brings your library and the world of online streaming directly to your fingertips without the bloat.

 ---

-## Why Choose MASCII?
+## Why Choose mascii?

 * **Focus, Not Clutter:** Stop switching windows.
 Everything you need-from playlist management to volume control-happens inside your terminal.
-* **Universal Compatibility:** From high-fidelity local files to the latest track trending on YouTube, MASCII plays it all effortlessly.
+* **Universal Compatibility:** From high-fidelity local files to the latest track trending on YouTube, mascii plays it all effortlessly.
 * **Professional Audio Control:** With a built-in equalizer and seamless shuffle/loop functions, you have complete command over your soundscape.
 * **Ultra-Lightweight:** Built to run on minimal resources, leaving your CPU free to handle your real work.